 This is a feeling many of us are facing right now, as we grapple with the effects of the coronavirus.
 How will we pay the bills?
 How will we pay for food?
 How will we keep the lights on?
 Will I need to find a new job?
 What will other people think about me?
 These questions were swirling in our heads in 2008.
 We simply were not prepared.

 At that time, we had spent several years focused on making more money.
 We wanted a bigger house, newer cars, nicer clothes.
 Making money was such a focus, I got pretty good at it.
-I even read half of Dave Ramsey’s book The Total Money Makeover.
+I even read half a Dave Ramsey’s book.

 Notice I said “half.”
 I read just enough to get what I wanted, to make more money.
 When it came to tithing, I only did it to check it off the list of things I was supposed to do.
 Instead of cheerfully giving to God (2 Corinthians 9:7), I was only tithing so could tell others I had done it.
 The issue was my heart.
 In the movie Talladega Nights, race car driver Ricky Bobby says, “If you ain’t first, you’re last.”
 I’d like to take that statement and change it slightly.
 If God ain’t first in your life, He’s last.